jaidensiu/LeetCode/README.md

 This repository is meant for me to document Leetcode problems I solve.

-I am currently working through the easy problems of the [NeetCode 150](https://neetcode.io/practice) practice problems.
+I am currently working through the [NeetCode 150](https://neetcode.io/practice) practice problems.